Financial Administration & Trustee

 Either when the beneficiary attains a particular age or on the occurrence of an event specified in the deceased’s will.

-A tribunal order occurs in circumstances such as when an adult with impaired capacity is unable to manage their affairs and an administrator is appointed to do so for them.
+A tribunal order occurs in the circumstances such as when an adult with impaired capacity is unable to manage their affairs, and an administrator is appointed to do so for them.

 Estate funds must be administered in accordance with the terms of the Will and laws that apply, and generally for the growth and protection of the capital as well as in respect of the appropriateness of payments to a beneficiary’s parent or guardian for the beneficiary’s well-being.

 A trustee of non-estate funds has similar duties, but administrators appointed by QCAT have different obligations.
 The differences are significant.
 It is important to get advice to make sure you are fulfilling your duties correctly.

 Financial administration services (whether for an executor, as trustee or as administrator) are offered by the Public Trustee, private trustees and by suitably qualified professionals.